jinghuazhao/INF/cardio/cardio.md

 location: /scratch/jhz22/INF/cojo

-where aild-indel/ and aild-snp/ contain results for all variants and SNPs (including regions in high LD), respectively.

-aild-indel also has results from PhenoScanner
+## Conditional/joint analysis with regions in high LD

+location: /scratch/jhz22/INF/aild-ld

+* aild-indel/, all variants
+  * ps, PhenoScanner v2 and v1.1/
+* aild-snp/,  SNPs only

-which contains protein-specific and whole (INF1_* and INF1r_*, see below) results.
+Results from PhenoScanner which contains protein-specific and whole (INF1_* and INF1r_*, see below) results.
 ```bash
 # those INF1_*
 # All results, no LD, p=1e-5